Black Friday Deal : Up to 40% OFF! + 2 free self-paced courses + Free Ebook - SCHEDULE CALL

 1. Cybersecurity Analyst

-It is one of the most prestigious role in the industry, but the question is what does a cybersecurity analyst do?
+It is one of the most prestigious roles in the industry, but the question is what does a cybersecurity analyst do?
 The role of a cybersecurity Analyst involves the development and execution of security protocols and safeguards.
 This includes creating plans, designs, and implementation strategies for security measures and controls.
 In addition, the individual or team responsible for overseeing the security access and performing internal and external audits to identify any potential threats to the network security is tasked with monitoring the network security.

 Following are some of the other job responsibilities of a cybersecurity Analyst: